MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/vs-win10/develop-creators-title-with-visual-studio.md

 This article is for the Creators program.

 > [!NOTE]
 > There is a plugin available for games that are being developed with Unity.
-See [Develop a Creators title with Unity](develop-creators-title-with-unity.md).
+See [Unity targeting Windows 10](../unity-win10/index.md).

 ## Requirements